 The little-known story of Reg Saunders, the first Indigenous Australian to become an officer in the Army, has now been told in graphic format.

-Victoria University historian Dr Adrian Threlfall said he hoped his new comic-style book Reg Saunders: An Indigenous war hero, will take this important story to a new, younger audience.
+Victoria University historian Dr Adrian Threlfall hopes the latest book in his graphic series Reg Saunders: An Indigenous war hero, will take this important story to a new, younger audience.

 "Reg Sanders is truly unique as the first commissioned officer of the Australian Army at a time, in the 1940s, when Aboriginal people weren’t even officially allowed into the Army due to policy stipulating all members had to be ‘of substantially European origin’," Dr Threlfall said.